lescx/v2.les.cx/content/articles/app-sources-grapheneos.md

 ## Obtainium

 Most repository hosting provider (GitHub, GitLab, Codeberg,…) allow subscribing to a project via RSS feeds.
 Many even support multiple RSS feeds on a per commit or per release basis.

 [Obtainium](https://github.com/ImranR98/Obtainium) builds on top of this concept and allows a direct download of apps straight from the source.
 Obtainium also scrapes from some website app sources like MullvadVPN, Signal.
 See their documentation for a long list of supported sources.

 The UI and codebase are modern, with the code written in Dart.
-Updates can be rolled out fast by design.

 *Caveat:* The project is pretty new so not everything works perfectly (e.g. GitLab requires an API key to download apps) - but it works as a daily driver!
 Also, the core problem remains: (GitHub) releases aren't a trustworthy solution for APK installation.

 ## APK von GitHub Releases

 * GitHub releases are not all the same.
 Ultimately, GitHub releases are just git tags and nothing stops a developer (and or malicious actors) from injecting manipulated APKs.
 * Uniform and simpler infrastructure for the developer and user in comparison to websites.
 * Signatures can be verified but UI doesn't tell at all if signing key has changed.
     * Means, similar process to GPG via website